Stable Learning Using Spiking Neural Networks Equipped With Affine Encoders and Decoders: Simulation results

 \section{Simulation results}

-We complement the mathematical results with simulations of affine SNNs in pyTorch for a series of machine learning tasks.
-For all experiments, the neural network architecture consists of an affine encoder, a single layer of simple neurons, and an affine decoder.
-Encoder and decoder were realized using standard linear layers in pyTorch.
+We complement the mathematical results with simulations of affine SNNs in pyTorch for a series of machine learning tasks, unifying the derived theory with practical applications.
+For all experiments, the neural network architecture consists of an affine encoder, $L$ layers of simple spiking neurons, and an affine decoder.
+Encoder and decoder were realized using standard linear layers in pyTorch, with weights and biases lower and upper bounded by $-B$ and $B$, respectively.
+In all experiments, we set $B = 10$.
 For the simple neurons, a custom module was implemented that solves for output spike times analytically, similar to related spiking neuron models \cite{mostafa2017supervised,comsa2020temporal,goltz2021fast},

 where $\mathcal{C}_v$ is a set containing the indices of all causal input spike times, i.e.,